- the only scholarly and artistic attempt to replace religion as a frame for Mystical Experience

 The dialogues between individuals that give rise to culture.

-The mental representations that give rise to the mind.
+The mental representations that attempt to understand the world.

 To the extent possible under law, Daniel Böttger has waived all copyright and related or neighboring rights to Seven Secular Sermons and all works derived from it.
 This work is published from: Germany.